sithmel/occamsrazor.js/README.md

 ```js
 shapeArea.remove();
 ```
-You can also remove all functions matching a set of arguments, using "removeIf".
+If you want to remove all functions matching a set of arguments, you can use "removeIf".
 ```js
 shapeArea.removeIf(shape4);
 ```